-The Committee determined annual bonus payments for 2000 based on performance during 2000.
-Under the annual bonus program applicable to senior executive officers, award levels may range from zero to 60 % of their base salaries as of the beginning of the performance periods depending on salary grade and attainment of Company and applicable business unit and subsidiary profit targets as approved by the Committee.
-Based on these factors and the terms of such annual bonus programs, the Committee approved bonus payments to senior executive officers varying from 0% to 44% of their base salaries.
+The Committee determined annual bonus payments for 2001 based on performance during 2001.
+Under the annual bonus program applicable to senior executive officers, award levels may range from zero to 70 % of their base salaries as of the beginning of the performance periods depending on salary grade and attainment of Company and applicable business unit and subsidiary profit targets as approved by the Committee.
+Based on these factors and the terms of such annual bonus programs, the Committee approved no bonus payments to senior executive officers for 2001.